alan-turing-institute/AssurancePlatform/site/docs/introductory-resources/standards.md

 ### Foundational and terminological

-Foundational and terminological standards provide shared vocabularies, terms, descriptions and definitions, enabling effective communication and fostering collaboration between stakeholders on a given shared area of interest.
+Foundational and terminological standards provide shared vocabularies, terms, concepts, descriptions and definitions, enabling effective communication and fostering collaboration between stakeholders on a given shared area of interest.
 They help improve understanding between stakeholders through the shared common language at their disposal by setting out agreed-upon terms and definitions.
 These standards often form the baseline language utilised in other standards supporting their development and forming bilateral relationships.